shafat65/-project2/readme.md

 # New Project

-this project was creatd from local system created by : MD AMANULLAH
+this project was creatd from local system created by : MD AMANULLAH.